thatbudakguy/primo-explore-devenv-docker/README.md

 ### Setup

-you need a view code package to use the development environment. you can provide your own by adding it to the `views` folder, or acquire a fresh one from [here](https://github.com/ExLibrisGroup/primo-explore-package).
+you need a view code package to use the development environment. you can provide your own by downloading it from the "back office" and adding it to the `views` folder, or acquire a fresh one from [here](https://github.com/ExLibrisGroup/primo-explore-package).

 to select a view, edit the `VIEW` property in `docker-compose.yml` to match the name of your view code folder.